How to setup the eBay postal rates table including drop shipping.

 eBay Shipping Australia – eBay Postal Rates Table

 – Hi guys, Neil Waterhouse.
-I’ve been getting a lot of questions lately asking how to set up the postal rates table on Ebay.
-To help with drop shipping.
-If you’re not familiar with the Ebay postal rates table and what it can do for you.
-Especially if you have a drop ship business and or you ship larger items, let me first quickly explain now .
-I’ll also explain how to set up Ebay postal rates table for both drop shipping and shipping from yours, or your suppliers’ warehouses.
+I’ve been getting a lot of questions lately asking how to set up the postal rates table on eBay.
+If you’re not familiar with the eBay postal rates table and what it can do for you.
+Especially if you have a drop-ship business and or you ship larger items, let me first quickly explain now.
+I’ll also explain how to set up eBay postal rates table for both drop shipping and shipping from yours, or your suppliers’ warehouses.

 eBay Postal rates tables definition

-So you know, Ebay saying, you know you’ve got to offer free shipping.
-Of course this is all well and good but you know, as everybody knows, there’s no such thing as free shipping.
+So you know, eBay saying, you know you’ve got to offer eBay free shipping.
+Of course, this is all well and good but you know, as everybody knows, there’s no such thing as free shipping.

 Australia Post eBay shipping prices

-Steps in setting up first postal rates table:
+Steps in setting up your first eBay postal rates table: